EmrKorkmaz/Seaborn-Diamonds-ML-Prediction/README.md

 2. **02_data_visualization**: This section focuses on data visualization, where we explore the dataset through various graphs and charts to gain insights.

 3. **03_data_transformation.ipynb**: Data transformation is a crucial step where we preprocess the data for model building.
-This includes feature engineering, encoding categorical variables, and scaling.
+This includes feature engineering, encoding categorical variables.

 4. **04_model_building_and_evaluation**: In the final step, we build and evaluate machine learning models using the prepared data.